laszloth/awesomewm-config/README.md

 - [ ] usb sound card: set initial volume
 - [ ] keycode to keysym
 - [ ] use sink name instead of index
+- [ ] add new module for helper functions only

 ## done
 - [x] rebase theme